Head-wig/Micropython-Line-Following-Robot/README.md

 | Bread Board 3.5V Lane | 3.5V |-|-|
 | Bread Board Ground Lane |GND|-|-|

 Once the pins are correctly connected, install the sensor mount provided in the Models folder.
 As shown below this model can be connected to the romi using two M2.5 bolts and nuts.
-The IR sensors can then be install with one M2.5 bolts. while installing the IR sensors use the built in channel to route the connecting wires to the breadboard and Nucleo respectively.
+The IR sensors can then be install with one M2.5 bolt each. while installing the IR sensors use the built in channel to route the connecting wires to the breadboard and Nucleo respectively.
 The VCC and GND pins from each sensor should connect to breadboard's 3.5V and ground lanes which can be mounted any place on the romi and secured using double sided tape.
 Finally,  attach the limit switch to the front of the romi with two additional M2.5 bolts.
 These two bolts will tap into the material of the print and therefore not need nuts.
 ![SensorMount](https://i.ibb.co/YbMf36C/Sensor-Mount.png)

 # Code Structure